 To configure SL1 to monitor Linux devices using SSH, you must first create an SSH/Key credential.
-This credential allows the Dynamic Applications in the Linux Base Pack PowerPack to connect with a Linux device.
+This credential allows the Dynamic Applications in the "Linux Base Pack" PowerPack to connect with a Linux device.

-To create an SSH/Key credential:
+To create an SSH/Key credential in the classic SL1 user interface:

 - 1. Go to the Credential Management page (System > Manage > Credentials). - 2.
-Locate the Linux Example Credential credential and click its wrench icon (P).
+Locate the Linux Example Credential credential and click its wrench icon (8).
 The Credential Editor modal page appears: - 3.
 Supply values in the following fields: - Credential Name.
 Type a new name for the credential. - Hostname/IP.
 Keep the default value.
 SL1 will replace the variable with the IP address of the device that is currently using the credential. - Port.
 Type the port number associated with the data you want to retrieve.